 Nestled at the foot of Mount Vesuvius is Pompeii.
-Throughout the height of the Roman Empire, it was quite the lively city.
+Throughout the height of the Roman Empire, it was quite a lively city.
 As a result of a volcanic eruption, the town was covered in molten lava and ultimately “frozen in time.”
 The city lay silent for almost two thousand years until it was excavated hundreds of years later.
 A picture of life in Roman times was revealed.

 What lay beneath was the town of Pompeii, perfectly preserved as a result of the layer of volcanic ash that had covered it for centuries.
 Today it remains one of the most compelling archaeological sites and by far one of the most visited Italian attractions.

 Visiting Pompeii is an incredible experience.
 We will take a guided tour of the site, where we will see the houses, theatres, arenas, temples, and public buildings where its original inhabitants lived, worked, played, and worshipped.

 We will depart from Rome after breakfast and travel approximately four hours south to Pompeii.
 We will return to Rome in time for a late dinner at the hotel.

 Knossos Palace (Crete)

 During this excursion we will visit Knossos, the largest Bronze Age architectural site on Crete and considered Europe’s oldest city.